wlloyduw/SAAF/tutorial/README.md

 ```
 Now that we have a more interesting function deployed, we can use FaaS Runner to make more interesting experiments and aggregate the results.
 Head back to the /test directory.

-Let's verify our function is working by running a basic experiment.
-100 runs across 100 threads where we calculate 1,000,000 digits of pi.
+Let's verify our function is working by running a basic experiment: 100 runs with 100 threads where each calculates the first 1,000,000 digits of pi.

 ```bash
 ./faas_runner.py --function primes --payloads [{\"digits\": 1000000}] --runs 100 --threads 100